 On average, a ceremony will last between 15-20 minutes.
 The length of time for your ceremony will depend on what you decide to include.

 9. What if we want to include our ‘love story’?
 And can we have family members and/or friends participate in the ceremony?

 If you want to share your 'love story' during your ceremony, which may include how you first met, the proposal, an amusing date, etc., you would provide me with the information you'd like to include; then I would either use your exact words, or minimally rework it so it flows nicely.
-Check out this sample of a love story I wrote for a sweet, fun couple at the bottom of this page.

 Yes.
 Family members and/or friends are always welcome to participate in your ceremony in any way you desire, whether it's reading, singing, playing an instrument, etc. This is something I always greatly encourage.